Massad Ayoob on Gun Registration & Gun Control #shorts

 Frequently Asked Questions

-What is the historical link between gun registration and confiscation?
+What is the historical argument against gun registration?

-Historically, gun registration has been a tool used by tyrannical regimes to identify and subsequently confiscate firearms from citizens, leaving them defenseless.
+Historically, gun registration has been used by tyrannical regimes as a tool to identify and confiscate firearms from citizens, thereby rendering them helpless and disarmed.
 This is presented as a historical fact, not a speculative theory.

 What Supreme Court case relates to gun registration and self-incrimination?

 The Supreme Court case Haynes v.
 United States is relevant.
-It ruled that convicted felons cannot be required to register guns because doing so would violate their Fifth Amendment right against self-incrimination.
+The court ruled that convicted felons cannot be compelled to register firearms because doing so would violate their Fifth Amendment right against self-incrimination.

 Related News